AegisSSC/Football/Defense/Positions/Defensive Backs.md

-Defensive backs can be broken into two categories.
+Defensive backs are #Defensive-Players can be broken into two categories.
 Primary:
 -  [[Cornerback]]
 - [[Safety]]